How Many Eggs a Day Are Safe for Health & Muscle Gain?

 Eggs and Cholesterol: Myth or Concern?

-The real culprit behind unhealthy cholesterol levels is found in processed foods, trans fats, and excessive sugar—not the humble egg.
-So, unless your doctor advises otherwise, you can enjoy that 3-egg omelet without guilt.
+The real culprits behind systemic inflammation and poor lipid profiles are processed trans fats, refined sugars, and sedentary lifestyles—not the humble egg.
+So, unless your physician advises otherwise, you can enjoy that 3-egg breakfast completely guilt-free.

 Whole Eggs vs Egg Whites